tim-fan/webxr_ros_pub/README.md

 * try different reference space (unbounded? will need to request feature in requestSession)
 * look into depth api
 * consider calc velocity via differentiation?
 Better try access IMU?
-* log some trajectories and inspect
+* More testing
+    * explore reference spaces
+    * is there position drift if staying in a single room?
+    * can anchors be used to stop drift?
- * can use for teach and repeat?
+* * can use for teach and repeat?
     * Does trajectory drift over time?
 Does this change with different reference spaces?
 Can anchors be used to mitigate drift?
 * look into publishing anchors
 * best way to distribute?